Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

     + The original Satisfaction Level dimension was duplicated into separate dimension tables for Job Satisfaction, Work-Life Balance, Work Environment Satisfaction, and Relationship Satisfaction.

-    +Similarly, the Rating Level dimension was duplicated to support Manager Rating and Self Rating independently.
+    + Similarly, the Rating Level dimension was duplicated to support Manager Rating and Self Rating independently.

 This approach avoided reliance on inactive relationships and repeated use of USERELATIONSHIP() or other complex DAX patterns.